jasonm23/gomarsok/README.md

 - [x] You want to view your preview in multiple screens/devices at the same time, phone, tablet, desktop, projector? (via your local network or perhaps the internet)
-- [x] You want to use Emacs (or another websockets enabled editor) to write your markdown.
+- [x] You use Emacs to write your markdown, and want to stay there.
-- [x] You're slightly mad.

 #### Dependencies